Why Bob Mankoff matters

 The New Yorker contributor page describes his rise in simple institutional terms: regular contributor, founder of the Cartoon Bank, then cartoon editor in 1997.
 But those job titles understate what the role became under him.

-Mankoff did not just select cartoons.
-He helped define a public grammar for New Yorker humor.
+Mankoff selected cartoons and helped define a public grammar for New Yorker humor.
 His own writing about the magazine makes clear that he saw thousands of submissions a week and had to decide which tiny fraction made it through.
 That scale changes the nature of the job.
-You are not merely having taste.
-You are running a sorting system for wit, tone, incongruity, and cultural calibration.
+Taste becomes a sorting system for wit, tone, incongruity, and cultural calibration.

 That helps explain why Mankoff became more public than many editors.
 He could talk about humor because he had spent decades comparing near-misses with hits.